 In "Robot of Sherwood", the Twelfth Doctor accesses various fictional portrayals of Robin Hood.
-These include a picture from the TV adaptation starring Patrick Troughton—who, of course, also played the Second Doctor.
+These include a picture from the TV adaptation starring Patrick Troughton—who played the Second Doctor.

-Robin Williams does exist, as himself, in the Mork and Mindy universe.
+Robin Williams existed, as himself, in the Mork and Mindy universe.
 And Mork is horrified when people think they look alike.
-This is actually almost believable, until Mindy mentions he's a star of "TV, film, and nightclubs".
+This is almost believable until Mindy mentions he's a star of "TV, film, and nightclubs".
 Maybe Robin Williams was part of the cast of whatever TV show replaced Mork And Mindy in said universe.

 In the pilot episode of The Young Ones, Rick is shown rocking out to the show's theme song, which is being played on the radio.
 In real life, the song was sung by the series' four principle actors (including the one who portrayed Rick), so who exactly was singing on the radio?